About the Levy

 We promised to make Library resources and services accessible to patrons when they need them.

-• The Library’s Social Services team, partly funded by the levy, made over 1,100 social service referrals and offered weekly programming for adults and youth at the Central Library.
-It also hosted three resource fairs to build connections between Library staff and library users in need of social services.
+• The Social Services team, partly funded by the Levy, had 600 interactions with patrons, and offered weekly programming for adults and youth at the Central Library.

 Provide More Books and Materials